margaretmf/margaretmf.github.io/creativewriting.md

 My heart calling and beating for you is like two birds calling out high in the sky.

+Two birds flying around in synch with the rhythm of the universe.
+Telling each other they love each other and all the other birds.

 <br>

 ## The Stars that Shine, the Trees that Glisten, the Sky that is Blue, and the Birds that Sing #